Wedding photography styles explained: a guide to choosing a photographer

 This also includes adjusting your tie, your collars, adjusting the pocket square, taking phones out of your pockets and adjusting the veil and making sure your hair isn’t in your eyes.
 Flattering photos don’t happen instantly, and will require some level of direction and guidance.
 This will ensure the photographs are composed properly, less time is wasted and the people in the photographs will look amazing and as natural as possible.

-We are professional crowd controllers!
+professional crowd controllers!

 It’s a little indirect, but because we are professionals and take the initiative to support and direct you.
 From experience, we also naturally learn to speak openly, and a tendency to manage and keep a level of order.
 The point is, weddings can involve a large group of people (at least 50+), and managing this many people isn’t as easy as it sounds.
 For example, making sure guests are dressed appropriately, guided to a flattering appearance and ensure that VIPs are assembled together for important family photos or big group photos.
 Because in reality, if we forget someone important, sometimes, there is not a lot of second chances to get another photo, especially when time is also an important factor.